Bodhert/ElixirTradingBot/notes/notes.md

 Task will be used to delegate some responsabilities from the dynamic supervisor task is used when no much comunication beetween procces is needed

+## Chapter 12
+possible typo on the "autostrart_trading"